 If you are ready to make exercise a priority in your life NIFS is here to help.
 Membership at NIFS includes a personal assessment and training programs designed for you by a Health Fitness Specialist.
 Try NIFS free for 7-days and see how we can help you make exercise a priority.

-This blog was written by Stephanie Kaiser, Fitness Center Manager and Health Fitness Specialist.
+This blog was written by Stephanie Kaiser, Health Fitness Specialist.
 To find out more about the NIFS bloggers click here.